finos/morphir/developers-guide/files/spark-backend.md

 _**column**_  <br>
 This is a reference to a column in a Dataframe.
-This returns a Scala value by apply a reference to column to a string literal representing the name of the column
+This returns a Scala value by applying a reference to column to a string literal representing the name of the column
 ```
 dataFrame : Scala.Type